 The Depositary is incorporated in England as a private limited company.
 Its registered and head office is at 135 Bishopsgate, London, EC2M 4AA.
-The ultimate holding company of the Depositary is the Royal Bank of Scotland Group plc, which is incorporated in Scotland.
+The ultimate holding company of the Depositary is the NatWest Group plc, which is incorporated in Scotland.
 The principal business activity of the Depositary is the provision of trustee and depositary services.

-Duties of the Depositary
+5.1 Duties of the Depositary